cfreundlich/cfreundlich.github.io/_posts/2023-06-30-portfolio-balancer.markdown

 I personally do not think target date funds offer as broad exposure to various sectors and market caps as I would like, increasing short term risk.
 Additionally, investing in one and only one fund limits one's ability to leverage market fluctuations by "buying low and selling high."

 On the other hand, marketing departments of most banks and brokerages push investors toward a frenzy of stock picking and gamification because higher volumes means higher commissions and profits for them.
 I am not claiming there is anything inherently wrong with gambling, as long as it is done with disposable income.
 I am claiming that stock picking and other gamification approaches to investing are not sound strategies, with professional humans [consistently losing to monkeys](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwitprKq--7_AhUEiO4BHU_fAVUQFnoECA4QAQ&url=https%3A%2F%2Fwww.wsj.com%2Farticles%2FSB991681622136214659&usg=AOvVaw1h5PZgbOQdKpsBhkcSi7hF&opi=89978449).

 With target date funds not providing enough diversity or flexibility for me, and stock-picking not a viable strategy for my family's savings, I give you [Portfolio Balancer](https://github.com/cfreundlich/portfolio-balancer/).

+### A Remark on Trying to Time the Market
+Trying to time the market, or catch the falling knife, does not work (though I have succumbed to the urge many times).
+Similar to stock picking, whatever idea you had, an insider already had it.
+It is priced into the market.
+Having said that, it is up to you how often to balance your portfolio, but I typically do it once per quarter, or randomly.
+I also recommend not looking at your portfolio until you go to rebalance it to avoid making emotional decisions.

 ## Portfolio Balancer's Strategy